killshot13/my-dev-jamstack/src/pages/posts/how-to-build-an-smtp-mail-server-with-express-node-and-gmail-aof.md

 >Some developers, including myself, prefer to use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to simplify Node version management, which is perfectly fine.
 >
->For further reference you can check out also [How To Use Multiple Node Versions With NVM On MacOS - Node Version Manager](https://daily.dev/posts/how-to-use-multiple-node-versions-with-nvm-on-macos-node-version-manager)
+>For further reference, you can check out also [How To Use Multiple Node Versions With NVM On MacOS - Node Version Manager](https://daily.dev/posts/how-to-use-multiple-node-versions-with-nvm-on-macos-node-version-manager)

 ---